Power considerations are often on your mind when towing a camper or trailer.

-Charging camper or trailer batteries from a tow vehicle is no problem.
-However, you either need special equipment to do it or it’ll already be present and you’ll need to understand how to use it.
+Charging camper or trailer batteries while towing is no problem.
+However, you either need special equipment to do it, or it’ll already be present and it’s necessary to understand how to use it.

 Understanding Your Camper Trailer Battery Charging System

-A home system uses either a 15- or 20-amp system and the RV park uses either 30 or 50 amps, respectively.
+At home, it’s either a 15- or 20-amp system.
+The RV park uses either 30 or 50 amps.

-Hooking up your camper or trailer to charge the batteries when at home or on a campground is an excellent idea.
+Hooking up your camper or trailer to charge the batteries at home or on a campground is an excellent idea.
 This is because deep cycle batteries can suffer when their retained charge falls below 70% or so, with a significant chance of battery damage below 50%.

 However, when that’s not enough, then you’ll need to keep charging the house batteries while driving too.
 This won’t happen automatically unless you’re equipped to do so.